-The influence of ENSO on storm tracks is depicted in Fig. 2, based on the composite difference in storm track density between the ten winters with the warmest and coldest SSTs in the Nino3.4 region (5°N-5°S, 170°W-120°W) during 1958-2000 in ERA-40 and years 501-540 in CCSM3.
-In the eastern Pacific, there is a meridional dipole anomaly between about 160°W-130°W, which indicates a southward displacement of the cyclone trajectories in the storm track exit region during El Niño (warm ENSO) in both ERA-40 and CCSM3.
-Both the model and observations also indicate a significant decrease in storm activity to the south of the Kamchatka Peninsula in the western Pacific, but unlike observations, CCSM3 indicates a significant enhancement in storm activity over eastern Siberia.
-In the Atlantic, ERA-40 indicates a southward displacement of the storm track along the eastern seaboard with a marked increase in activity over the western North Atlantic, a feature that is present albeit weaker in CCSM3.
+The influence of ENSO on storm tracks is depicted in Fig. 2, based on the composite difference in storm track density between the ten winters with the warmest and coldest

+SSTs in the Nino3.4 region (5°N-5°S, 170°W-120°W) during 1958-2000 in ERA-40 and years 501-540 in CCSM3.
+In the eastern Pacific, there is a meridional dipole anomaly between about 160°W-130°W, which indicates a southward displacement of the cyclone trajectories in the storm track exit region during El Niño events in both ERA-40 and CCSM3.
+The equatorward shift in the storm track over the central and eastern Pacific is consistent with previous observational and modeling studies (e.g. Straus and Shukla 1997; May and Bengston 1998; Compo et al. 2001), and a robust feature in CCSM3, as indicated by regressions between SST anomalies in Nino3.4 and band pass filtered 300 hPa z2 during years 501-540 and in years 101-600 (not shown).
+Both the model and observations display a significant decrease in storm activity to the south of the Kamchatka Peninsula in the western Pacific, but unlike observations, CCSM3 indicates a significant enhancement in storm activity over eastern Siberia.
+The model also overestimates the spatial extent of the ENSO-induced change in the number of storms over the North American section of the Arctic.
+In agreement with Compo et al. (2001), ERA-40 indicates a southward displacement of the storm track along the eastern seaboard of the United States, a feature that is present albeit weaker and less robust in CCSM3.

 Empirical orthogonal function (EOF) analysis is used to calculate the leading modes of interannual variability of the Pacific and Atlantic storm tracks during DJFM.
-Regressions of 300 hPa z'2 on the principal components (PCs) of the two leading modes of 300 hPa z'2 variability for years 101-600 of the CCSM3 control run over the Pacific (120°E-120°W, 20°N-80°N) and Atlantic (90°W-30°E, 20°N-80°N) are shown in Fig. 3, superimposed on the climatological storm tracks.
-EOF 1 for both the Pacific and Atlantic is an equatorward shift of the storm track exit, and EOF 2 for both basins is a strengthening of the storm track.
-The small regression coefficients of Atlantic 300 hPa z'2 on the leading modes of variability in the Pacific, and vice-versa, suggest that the relationship between variability in the two storm tracks is quite weak.
+Regressions of 300 hPa z2 on the principal components (PCs) of the two leading modes of 300 hPa z2 variability for years 101-600 of the CCSM3 control run over the Pacific (120°E-120°W, 20°N-80°N) and Atlantic (90°W-30°E, 20°N-80°N) are shown in Fig. 3, superimposed on the climatological storm tracks.
+Over both the Pacific and Atlantic, EOF 1 indicates a meridional shift of the storm track exit, while EOF 2 indicates a strengthening of the storm track.

 The same EOF analysis is performed on the DJFM storm tracks in ERA-40 for the period 1958-2000.
-While Harnik and Chang (2003) show that the NCEP-NCAR reanalysis underestimates upper-level storm track strength relative to radiosonde observations prior to the late 1970s, the ERA-40 storm tracks are stronger than NCEP-NCAR reanalysis storm tracks for the period 1958-1978 (not shown), and including the years before 1979 has little effect on the EOF analysis aside from a reordering of the first 3 Atlantic EOFs.
-For both the Pacific and Atlantic in ERA-40, EOF 1 is a strengthening of the storm track and EOF 2 is an equatorward shift of the storm track exit; regressions of 300 hPa z2 on the corresponding PCs are shown in Fig. 4.
+While Harnik and Chang (2003) show that the NCEP-NCAR reanalysis underestimates upper-level storm track strength relative to radiosonde observations prior to the late 1970s, the storm tracks are stronger in ERA-40 than in NCEP-NCAR for the period 1958-1978 (not shown); including the years before 1979 has little effect on the EOF analysis aside from a reordering of the first 3 Atlantic EOFs.
+For both the Pacific and Atlantic in ERA-40, EOF 1 is a strengthening of the storm track and EOF 2 is an equatorward shift of the storm track exit; regressions of 300 hPa z'^2 on the corresponding PCs are shown in Fig. 4.
 Differences between CCSM3 and ERA-40 modes of storm track variability appear related to biases in CCSM3 climatological storm tracks, which are similar to those found in CAM3 (Hurrell et al. 2005).